 “The worst enemy of creativity is self-doubt.”
 Sylvia Plath

 The thing is do you really want to fly?
-Flying is difficult.
-It can be difficult for a variety of reasons many of them are personal to each one of us and have to be discovered.
-Until these are honestly admitted flying may not happen or may occur in small spurts.
+Flying is difficult for a variety of personal reasons needing to be discovered by and for oneself.
+Until the root of our difficulties are honestly admitted flying may not happen or may occur in small spurts.

 1. List your self-doubts.